Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

-Sections \ref{chargeom} - \ref{arithmetic} develop the characteristic geometry of the conservation laws on integral surfaces $\mathcal{S}$ associated to regular maps described in Theorem \ref{REGMAINTHEOREM}.
-In these sections we demonstrate that the surface $\mathcal{S}$ is a cone over a rational algebraic curve $\mathcal{C}$, explictly given by (\ref{CURVE}), which we refer to as the spectral curve.
+Sections \ref{chargeom} - \ref{arithmetic} develop the characteristic geometry of the conservation laws on integral surfaces $\mathcal{S}$ associated to regular maps introduced in subsection \ref{RatRuled}.
+In this regular case we demonstrate that the surface $\mathcal{S}$ is a cone over a rational algebraic curve $\mathcal{C}$, explictly given by (\ref{CURVE}), which we refer to as the spectral curve.
 In particular Section \ref{evolvemeas} illustrates the relation between $\mathcal{C}$ and the equilbrium measures of the associated matrix ensembles, thereby justifying its name.
 Section \ref{gaussleaf} relates the characteristic geometry of the conservation laws to the algebraic geometry of the spectral curve in terms of the Appell polynomials introduced in section \ref{Hopf-String}.
 Section \ref{arithmetic} details the arithmetic structure of $\mathcal{C}$ that explains the local partial fractions expansions of the map generating functions at branch points stated in Theorem \ref{REGMAINTHEOREM}.
 This section also illuminates Galois symmetries and divisibility properties of the generating functions.

 In Sections \ref{toprec} - \ref{closedforms} we establish the results that underlie the statements in Theorem \ref{MAINTHEOREM} as well as the pole order result of Theorem \ref{REGMAINTHEOREM} (see Theorem \ref{Eg}).
 Section \ref{toprec} provides a detailed account of how the higher genus generating functions are calculated and the source of their universality.
 Section \ref{finestruc} collects information about the closed form structure of the higher genus auxiliary map generating functions $h_g$ and $f_g$.
 Section \ref{closedforms} focusses on the explicit structure of $E_0$ and $E_1$ and basic properties of the closed form expressions for the remaining $E_g$.
 Subsection \ref{UnivEg} establishes the universality results stated in Theorem \ref{MAINTHEOREM} and subsection \ref{RatEg} establishes the rationality results of that theorem.
 Finally in subsection \ref{integform} we show how these closed forms are used to extract explicit map counts and explain the form of these results that were illustrated in (\ref{KAPPA-ASYMP}) and (\ref{RECURRENCE}).